8base/old-documentation/development-tools/sdk/api-client/README.md

 #### request(query: GraphqlString!, variables: Object)
 Send request to the API with variables that will be used when executing the query.
-.
-Returns promise to be resolved.
+Returns a promise to be resolved.

 ```javascript
 /* Set variables */